andrelbarreto/Google-Books-React-App/README.md

 ### Overview

-In this activity, you'll create a new React-based Google Books Search app.
-This assignment requires you to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
-You'll also use Node, Express and MongoDB so that users can save books to review or purchase later.
+In this activity, we created a new React-based Google Books Search app.
+This assignment required creation of React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
+It also uses Node, Express and MongoDB so that users can save books to review or purchase later.

-### Commits
+### User Story

-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-* Committing often is a signal to employers that you are actively working on your code and learning.

-  * We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-  * Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-* Be clear and descriptive in your commit messaging.

-  * When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-* We would like you to have well over 200 commits by graduation, so commit early and often!
+As an user I am looking for books that interest me.
+I would like to search for Books using Google and to be able to save them for future purchase.

 ### Submission on BCS